cezarpauna/TestRepoCreation/README.md

 # Local Coffee Shop

 Welcome to our Local Coffee Shop!
-We serve the best coffee in town with a cozy atmosphere to enjoy.
+We serve the best coffee in town and offer a variety of pastries and snacks.

-## Features
-- Different varieties of coffee
-- Fresh pastries
-- Comfortable sitting area

 ## Our Menu
 - Espresso